! Below script is for Google Grow for Mediavine >

-Unless you want to just leave the rafters long and pull a string line through and cut the tails off later there are two quick calculations to do for the roof rafter lengths as shown in the picture above.
-One for the actual length from plate to ridge, the other for the added overhang that will take the fascia and soffit boards.
-You can see in the picture below where the two right angle triangles are that we use to make the calculations.
+There are two quick calculations to determine the two lengths as shown in the picture above.
+One for the actual length from plate to ridge, the other for the added overhang that will take the fascia and Soffit boards if your roof has these.

 The difference between the green span and the purple span below is the addition of the horizontal overhang shown above to allow a fixing for the fascia and soffit boards.

-We'll cover the purple overhang seperately and deal with the green triangle in the picture first that takes the rafter to the wall plate.
+We'll cover the purple overhang separately and deal initially with the green triangle in the picture that takes the rafter to the wall plate.

 The first thing to do when working out the actual length of a common rafter is determine the horizontal span of the rafter as discussed in the previous page.

 Each common rafter span is calculated by subtracting the thickness of the ridge from the total span, then dividing the answer by two.
 You might need a long tape measure to get the span, then;